Bear – One of the world’s bear species…

 Facts About Bear

-• Although perceived as a voracious creatures, the mighty bear primarily consumes leaves as its main dietary staple.
+- Although perceived as a voracious creature, the mighty bear primarily consumes leaves as its main dietary staple.
 Surprisingly, a significant portion, precisely 10%, of a dire bear’s diet comprises meat!

 Bear Relation With Humans